Employees mask up to get back to work in Ohio

-NILES, Ohio (WKBN) – Ohio is slowly allowing businesses to reopen.
+NILES, Ohio (WYTV) – Ohio is slowly allowing businesses to reopen.
 On Monday, nonessential medical offices could open.
 Manufacturers, construction crews and warehouse employees could also get back to work.

 The openings come with come changes, though.
 The biggest may be that employees now have to wear masks.